 Fort Hlucin – Benesova Line (Darkovice)

 But first, before leaving for the walk I spend a morning with my dad visiting a historical WW2 site in Darkovice, Czech Republic.
 It is a museum and area with bunkers and tanks belonging to the Czechoslovakian border defence line built between 1935-38.
 It was quite interesting to see and we had some fun!
-I believe the Germans used the bunkers to defence the Soviets later during the war (can’t find any information on the internet however).
-Very interesting spot!

 Hiking in Poland – the Szlak Orlich Gniazd trail

 It was time for my hike!
 I had my Backpack packed and was ready to walk.
-The Szlak Orlich Gniazd trail (or Eagles’ Nests trail wich was built as a defence system) is a 163.90 km tourist walking trail, extending from Częstochowa to Krakau.
+The Szlak Orlich Gniazd trail (or Eagles’ Nests trail, which was built as a defence system) is a 163.90 km tourist walking trail, extending from Częstochowa to Krakau.
 Along the route there are plenty of ruins and castles to see, built mostly on hilltops, surrounded by inaccessible limestone rocks (hence the name Eagles’ Nests).

 This time, hiking in Poland, will be quite interesting walking through the the polish forest and some little polish towns.
 Given that I was planning to do a short hike, I decided to walk for three days only, approx. 80km.
 And so I did.
 I passed churches and historical memorials as well as fields and railways.
 The flat landscape made it a quite easy walk, but I had long walking days.